sakasute/meta-visu/readme.md

 ## Notes

 - Styles won't work properly on IE11 because e.g. var() is used.
 Could be fixed if really needed.
+- If IE11 support not needed, I should take a look at what other polyfills etc. can be removed.